alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 curl https://country.register.gov.uk/record/GB --header 'accept: application/json'
 ```

-**4. Parse register data and use it in your product or service.**
+**4. Get register data and use it in your product or service.**

-Most of the API functions return paginated results.
-Follow the specific guidance for each endpoint to get the page(s) of entries, items, and records you need.
-Use `page-size` to define the number of results you want and `page-index` to define the pages you want.
+API calls on resource collections are paginated.
+Follow the specific guidance for each endpoint to get the page(s) of entries and records you need.
+For example, to paginate the records’ collection use `page-size` to define the amount of elements you want per page and `page-index` to define the page you want to get.
 The maximum `page-size` is 5000.